claudiux/docs/VPN-Sentinel/README.md

 VPN-Sentinel displays an icon whose color changes depending on the status of the VPN link (connected, disconnected, transient); you can choose these colors.

-Next to the icon, you can display the flag of the country where the VPN server you are connected to is located.
+The flag of the country where the VPN server you are connected to is located can be displayed next to the icon.

 When hovering over or clicking on the icon, the following information is displayed: the name of the VPN, the interface used, the time (and possibly the date) since which the link has been active.